call: A/V Calls

 call lets you initiate or receive calls from the terminal.

-During a call, a graphical window will be created, displaying your correspondent’s video, with your own video feed in the bottom right corner.
+During a call, a simple graphical window will be created, displaying your correspondent’s video, with your own video feed in the bottom right corner.

 With the UI present (by default), there are 3 buttons: